Empowering Jurors… Justice or Injustice: A Book Every Attorney Should Read!

 3. While jurors should not be afraid to honestly reconsider their position during deliberations, they are fully within their right to disagree with their fellow jurors.
 No one will punish them for doing so.

 4. While this may be the most difficult thing they have ever been asked to do, they must be strong and courageous if justice is to prevail as your client’s fate is in their hands.
+This means refusing to give in to the majority if the law and the facts so require that they hang the jury.

 About Richard A. CookRichard Cook graduated from Purdue University in the Economics Honor Program in 1979 and obtained his Juris Doctor degree from Valparaiso University School of Law in 1982.
 Following law school, Richard served as a federal law clerk in the U.S. District Court for the Northern District of Indiana, Hammond Division.
 In 1984, Richard began working as Deputy Prosecutor for the Lake County Prosecutor's Office and from there, served as Assistant U. S. Attorney for the Northern District of Indiana, South Bend Division.
 There he handled a number of complex criminal matters and jury trials.
 While there, Richard received the Chief Postal Inspector's Special Award and a letter of commendation from the U.S. Attorney General for his work prosecuting a major money order fraud scheme being perpetrated out of the Indiana State Prison system.
 Since leaving the U.S. Attorney's office in 1989, Richard has focused primarily on civil work and is currently a member of the firm Yosha Cook & Tisch in Indianapolis.
 Richard is also a member of the ITLA, IBA and the ABA, as well as, a fellow for the American College of Trial Lawyers.
 He is AV rated by Martindale-Hubbell.